C15Agnolutto/Lab5_Agnolutto/README.md

   b) IRLd - 1 (high)
   c) ACCLd - 0 (low)

 2) The current state is Decode LoAddr and the IR contains "OUT."
 What are the control signals asserted, and what will the next state be?
-   Signals Asserted: AddrSel, EnAccBuffer, IOSel, R/W Next State: Direct IO Execute
+   Signals Asserted: AddrSel, EnAccBuffer, IOSel
+   Next State: Direct IO Execute

 3) What are the three status signals sent from the PRISM datapath to the PRISM controller?